rida05432/rida05432/README.md

 ---

 🏆 **Highlights**
-- 🌱 Finalist at **EasyA Hackathon** with EnergyX — a decentralized sustainability tracker
 - 📈 Developed a currency trading bot using RSI in Morgan Stanley’s campus challenge
 - 🎯 Continuously improving systems thinking, responsive design, and agile development